Ford Puma vs Hyundai Tucson

 Tucson leads by 10 points

-Tucson has a slight advantage, but Puma remains highly competitive.
+Tucson has a modest catalogue-index lead, while Puma remains close.

 Lead 10 points